0alter0/blooket-altlist/README.md

 Blooket altlist is just a moderatly big list of blooket accounts, I'll update these every now and then.

+# FAQ (no one asks this, but wanna clear up questions)

 Future Plans:

 1. Add premium alts (Just alts that will be stacked with 1000+ tokens and at least 10 blooks.)